-Colleen served in Madrid, Spain from 1986–1998 in leadership training, church planting and discipleship.
-She has worked in churches in the United States, primarily in the areas of discipleship, small groups and Christian education with all ages.
+Colleen served in Madrid, Spain, from 1986–1998 in leadership training, church planting, and discipleship.
+She has worked in churches in the United States, primarily in the areas of discipleship, small groups, and Christian education with all ages.
 She also had the privilege to serve three years as the pastor of the New Brooklyn UMC.
-She has written courses for the OMS Africa Community Church Pastoral Training Program and also a course on holiness for OMS that is to be taught around the world.
+She has written courses for the OMS Africa Community Church Pastoral Training Program and a course on holiness for OMS that is taught around the world.
 She is passionate about teaching the Bible and encouraging people to know and follow Jesus Christ.

 Colleen has a B.A. from Asbury College and an M.Div. and an M.A. in biblical studies, both from Asbury Theological Seminary.
 She plays violin and piano.
 Colleen has three adult daughters, Emily, Mary, and Katherine.